aka: Thewhite Prince

 - Return to Ostagar reveals he is not nearly as naive as he pretends, but acted confident to keep up morale.

 - Sebastian Vael of Dragon Age II, to some extent.
 On the one hand, he has the highest social standing in your party and occasionally slips up (he's surprised that Aveline, daughter of an exiled noble, prefers being a city guard).
-On the other, he comes from a Deadly Decadent Court that assassinated his entire family.
+On the other, he comes from a court that assassinated his entire family.
 There's no arguing he can handle himself in a fight, at least.

 - In Golden Sun: Dark Dawn, this is Amiti's defining trait.
 Subverted because he's also Genre Savvy enough to realize this is a bad thing, and he decides to travel with Matthew in order to overcome it.